daattali/beautiful-jekyll/_posts/2017-07-16-second-post.md

 8. I then went to the `test` folder on GitHub which contained the new theme.
 I went to the settings and changed its name from `test` to `username.github.io`.

 9. This meant that my cloned `test` folder in my machine does not have the right remote url for it.
-Instead of changing this I just cloned the `username.github.io` just in case I need to use the `test` folder again.
+Instead of changing the remote url for the `test` folder on my machine, I just cloned the `username.github.io` just in case I need to use the `test` folder again.

 10. I now have a `username.github.io` folder locally.
 Checking my website by serving it locally made me see that I needed to change some configuration settings in `_config.yml`, such as the url and baseurl.
 I then pushed these changes to GitHub.